anayksha/scioly-ev/README.md

 Hello so this is gonna be kinda pain honestly 🥲👍

-Basically this ev will use cascading PID with an outer position loop and inner velocity loop to precisely control the motor the right distance in the right time.
+Basically this ev will use cascading PID with an outer position loop and inner velocity loop to precisely control the motor to move the right distance in the right time.

 The path that the PID will try to match up with is a trapezoidal velocity-time profile, with a constant acceleration period, a cruise period, and a constant deceleration period.